 So while Kirk, Spock, and McCoy started it in 1966, Bashir and Garak redefined it in the ‘90s.

-You can stream Star Trek: Deep Space Nine and most of the franchiseat Netflix.
-Leave your thoughts in the comments below.
+You can stream Star Trek: Deep Space Nine and most of the franchise at Netflix.